Top 5 Things To Do in Singapore’s Civic District

 National Gallery Singapore

 Housed in two national monuments – City Hall and the former Supreme Court – the National Gallery Singapore oversees Southeast Asia’s largest public collection of modern art in its long-term and special exhibitions it stages.
 The Gallery also partners international museums to give voice to Southeast Asian art in a global setting.
 Additionally, a children’s gallery over at the Keppel Centre for Art Education within The Gallery, and family programmes designed in consultation with art practitioners will stimulate the imagination of young minds and ignite creativity and appreciation for visual arts.
 Head to Yàn located at the fifth level, for authentic Cantonese cuisine that pleases easily.
-With focused dedication to provenance and refined techniques, Executive Chef Lai presents a well-crafted menu amidst an elegant contemporary ambience.
+With focused dedication to provenance and refined techniques, the restaurant presents a well-crafted menu amidst an elegant contemporary ambience.

 2. TRAILS OF PLEASURE